 It is extremely important that the transistors are not removed from the bags until it's time to install them, and only one at a time, to avoid inadvertently mixing them up.
-Q1 and Q2 are not always visually distinguishable from each other, and outside of the bags there may be no way to tell which is which.
+They are not visually distinguishable from each other, and outside of the bags there is no way to tell which is which.
 The pedal won't sound right if the transistors are used in the wrong positions.